kubernetes/community/events/2019/05-contributor-summit/README.md

 The focus of the contributor summit in Barcelona is on new contributors.
 We have a large existing contributor base, especially in the US, and while we have a solid contingent in Europe, we would like to continue to grow our contributor presence in Europe to have a better balance across time zones and a more diverse set of contributors.

-**Important**: The new contributor workshops are for people who are interested in **contributing** to Kubernetes, and **will not** include how to use / do k8s.
+**Important**: The new contributor workshops are for people who are interested in **contributing** to Kubernetes and **will not** include how to use / do k8s.
 The rest of KubeCon will have plenty of content about using k8s.

 ### The New Contributor Workshops will have 2 tracks:

-* 101 New Contributors: audience is brand new contributors who are interested in contributing, but have little to no experience contributing to open source projects.
+* 101 New Contributor Track: Attendees should be brand new contributors who are interested in contributing to Kubernetes, but who have little to no experience previously contributing to open source projects.
-* 201 Intermediate New Contributors: audience is people who have experience contributing to other open source projects, but who are new to contributing to k8s.
+* 201 Intermediate New Contributor Track: Attendees should be people who have previous experience contributing to other open source projects, but who are new to contributing to Kubernetes.

-**Note**: Existing contributors should **not** register for either of these workshops, but you are welcome to attend the social event on Sunday, and you should talk to your SIG chairs to see if they plan to have a SIG F2F meeting on Monday.
+**Note**: Existing contributors should **not** register for either of these workshops.
+Existing contributors are encouraged to attend the social event on Sunday and should talk to their SIG chairs to see if any relevant SIGs are planning to have a SIG F2F meeting on Monday.

-### Key Facts:

-* We are expecting 200 people with 100 of those attending the 101 New Contributor Workshop and 100 of those attending the 201 Intermediate New Contributor Workshop.
-* We have space for 140 people in room 4.1, and 100 people in room 5.1.
-* Based on two previous event feedback, folks wanted the following: more hallway track/hang out time, more sessions with actionable items.

-### Transparency:

-* Recording: Record video, edit it into sections for easier consumption, and upload it to YouTube.
-* Transcription: Create transcriptions to upload with the video.
-* Content Sharing: Upload all presentations.

 ### New Contributor Workshop Outline:

-Workshop Preparation: Clear communication on signing the CLA, and any preparatory downloads/installs for any content.
-Students will be given access to the slides in advance because there will be hands-on activities we want to avoid slow and error prone typing of links from a presentation being displayed on a screen.
+Workshop Preparation: Before arriving in Barcelona, workshop attendees are expected to sign the CLA and complete any preparatory downloads and installations for required tools and content.
+Students will be given access to the slides in advance to allow for easier copying and pasting of commands during the hands-on exercises.

 Combined Intro (Big Room) - All Workshop Participants: